contensis/docs-management-http/model/role.md

 ## Example

-This JSON example shows a role that gives permissions to the movie content type.
+This JSON example shows a role that gives authoring permissions for the user group "Movie Editors", and the user "a.user" to movie content type entries for the en-GB language code.

 ```json
 {